Skip to Content

 Cosmopolitan

-Cosmopolitan’s Boulevard Pool is perched on the rooftop near the front of the property providing stunning views of the surrounding Las Vegas Strip.
-Boulevard is billed as being Cosmopolitan’s “upbeat” pool with music and a festive atmosphere.
+Cosmopolitan’s Boulevard Pool is perched on the rooftop near the front of the property, providing views of surrounding resorts.
+Boulevard is billed as Cosmopolitan’s “upbeat” pool, featuring music and a festive atmosphere.

 Adding to the pool’s uniqueness is that loungers can be found on various levels surrounding the pool, allowing guests to find the perfect amount of seclusion, sun, or shade.